 In 2012 there was an opportunity to move to the present venue at Gresley Old Hall, the first race night there was held there on Tuesday 13th March.

 As the 1/12th scale mardave V12 racing had proved to be so successful at Stanton it was decided to continue racing with the single class of cars to the Buggy Club rules.

 In January 2014 the club also started racing GT12 cars in addition to the club mardave V12 class.

 During 2016/17 the carpet was replaced with Lindau, now being a full six carpets wide.
 The track markers were renewed with white upvc down piping and new corners of various angles were manufactured.
 This produced an excellent track requiring very little maintenance during an evening’s racing.

 The continuing policy of racing 1/12th scale cars only allows the track to be designed accordingly.

 The main class raced now is GT12 cars to BRCA “Supercup” rules, which is extremely popular and very competitive.

-The club mardave V12 class is also raced and is ideal in particular for newcomers to the sport due to its low initial and running costs.
+The club mardave V12 class was also raced and is ideal in particular for newcomers to the sport due to its low initial and running costs.

-Occasionally a heat for LMP cars is run but only if there are a minimum of four cars and drivers.
+Occasionally a heat for LMP cars was run but only if there are a minimum of four cars and drivers.